Whither our UK NHS ?

 ** France has a guaranteed minimum of Eu 8200 p.a. regardless of contributions.

-As we can see from the figures, our EU neighbours do pay more (ca 25% for a mid-range salary of 60k Euro) overall in tax, but interestingly they actually both pay less income tax.
+As we can see from the figures, our EU neighbours do pay more (ca 25% burden for a mid-range salary of 60k Euro) overall in tax, but interestingly they actually both pay less income tax.
 The big difference is in Social Security taxation, where the UK NI contributions amount to only ca 9% of gross income, whereas both our neighbours pay more than twice this.
 What do they actually get for their extra cash, though ?
 The answer is:

 1) A much better pension – the average single person pension for someone with a full contribution record is more than twice the UK figure.
 Pensionable age is significantly lower also – In France it is still as low as 60 for both sexes.
 Macron is currently engaged in a battle with his electorate, just to raise this to 65.